DevMine/crawld/README.md

      API are usually limited so you probably not want this option set to true usually.
 In the case of the GitHub crawler, when set to true, the limit is 1000 results per search.
-This means that you will get at most the 1000 most popular languages (in terms of stars count) per language listed in "languages".
+This means that you will get at most the 1000 most popular projects (in terms of stars count) per language listed in "languages".

 Once the configuration file has been adjusted, you are ready to run `crawld`.